Events – Current

 Dr Alan Brown, Collector and Donor

 Before the advent of television, one way children amused themselves was by going to ‘the pictures’.
 The young Dr Alan Brown and his elder brother regularly went to the cinema.
 They also collected and kept the weekly cinema magazines, Picturegoer and Picture Show, as well as the annuals.
 Hooked, Alan graduated to the theatre and went frequently.
 He collected not only the programmes from every performance he attended but also acquired many more.
 In time this collection was augmented with autographs, film stills, memorabilia and books relating to cinema and theatre.
 When he wasn’t collecting, Dr Brown pursued a career in medicine.
 This collection of a passionate film- and theatre-goer came to the University Library in 2018 when Dr Brown generously donated the entire collection to the University Library.
 By that time, it was delivered in sixty boxes – comprising some sixty metres of shelving!
 It is indeed a treasure trove of cinema and theatre collecting.
-Dr Brown will give us insights into his passion and talk about treasures to be found in the collection.
+Dr Brown gave us insights into his passion and talk about treasures to be found in the collection.

 4 February 2026: Indian Children Return the Colonial Visual Gaze: On University Archives, Scientific Tourism, and Early Travel Photography